Avlaak/stm32-build-analyzer/README.md

 ## ❓ Why This Fork?

-The original version was depandet with cmake-tool extension.
+The original version was dependent on the CMake Tools extension.
-This fork removes that dependency, adds broader file handling, and enhances the UI for developers using VSCode, CMake, Makefiles, or any other custom setups.
+This fork removes that dependency, adds broader file handling, and enhances the UI for developers using VS Code, CMake, Makefiles, or any other custom setups.

 ---